-After a request by the Government of the day for religious denominations to open homes to replace reformatories, the SA opened institutions in NSW, Heidelberg and Pakenham and later in The Basin which was the largest ongoing successful institution in Australia modelled around farming.
+After a request by the Government of the day for religious denominations to open homes to re-

+Boys clearing the Salvation Army Home No 2 on Mountain Highway after a fire in 1913.
+Photo courtesy Knox Historical Society place reformatories, the SA opened institutions in NSW, Heidelberg and Pakenham and later in The Basin which later proved to be the largest ongoing successful institution in Australia modelled around farming.